SuperVidel

 This is where our project comes in.
 We're designing a Videl-replacement graphics card, which will connect to the CT60 bus slot.
 The card aims to be 100% compatible with the old Videl chip at the register level.

-Features as of 2010-07-05
+Features as of 2012-03-04

 - The SuperVidel is a CT60 expansion board, sitting on the internal CT60 expansion connector.
+The board colour will be orange.

 - Xilinx Spartan-3 2000 FPGA in a FG456 package holds the logic for the whole graphics board functionality.

 - Features all the colour depths and resolutions of the old Videl chip, from mono to 16-bit, by functioning as the old Videl on the hardware register level.
-Currently all VGA resolutions except 2-bit and ST modes work.
-No RGB modes have been tested.
+Currently all VGA resolutions INCLUDING 2-bit and ST modes work.

 - Adds a 24-bit (16,777,216 colors) color depth as a 4 byte RGBA mode.